lossofego/spotify2soulseek/README.md

 ## License

-MIT — Do whatever you want.
+MIT — meow.

 ## Legal

-For personal use.
-Support artists by going to shows and buying merch.
+For personal use. support artists.

----

-*made with spite towards streaming platforms*